Surrogacy/ Fertility Law

 This type of law is one of the most challenging and rewarding areas of law.
 Family Formation Agreements require specific experience and understanding to help families in different situations.
 We have represented countless parents, surrogates, embryo, egg and sperm donors over the last 12 years.
 Our clients include domestic and international single parents, same sex couples, and heterosexual couples seeking to become parents.
-We have also represented hundreds of donors and surrogates/gestational carries who are giving the ultimate gift to excited intended parents.
+We have also represented hundreds of donors and surrogates/gestational carriers who are giving the ultimate gift to excited intended parents.
 We are here every step of the way from reviewing agency agreements, drafting contracts, and drafting and finalizing parentage or judgment documents.
 Our Surrogacy and donor contracts and documents are also translated into Chinese to assist our Chinese intended parents.
 With our knowledge of the law and extensive experience, we are well prepared and sensitive to the unique concerns for these agreements.
 When so much is at stake, it is crucial to have well prepared documents that address potential concerns and expectations of each side to minimize any issues along the way.